Students with Children

 You may find that your child's needs will be met within existing programs and facilities offered.
 If not, the staff will work with you to ensure a coordinated, planned response to your child's needs, and this may mean that a range of support agencies and staff from regional services may be involved.

-School attendance is compulsory for all children in Australia aged between six and sixteen years of age, with most children commencing school at five years of age.
+School attendance is compulsory for all children in Australia aged between six and sixteen years of age.
 School attendance is from Monday to Friday, and generally from 8.45am to 3.30 pm each day.
 The academic year commences in late January, and the year is divided into four terms of approximately ten weeks each.
 There is a six-week holiday over the Christmas period and shorter holidays between each term.

 In order to enrol your child in a government school, you must firstly register with the Department of Education and Child Development.
 You are required to complete either: